All Episodes

 These cries in the darkness and wilderness for ceasefires.

-Uh what do we need to do?
+What do we need to do?

-Uh get off this ceasefire stuff.
+Get off this ceasefire stuff.

 Let them finish what needs to be done.

-He's not the best, but I mean he's not the story.
+I don't think he's not the best, but I mean, he's not the story.

-The military's on the move.
+The military is on the move.

-Israel is in fact winning.
+Israel is, in fact, winning.

 They're getting their butts kicked, folks.

-Let me just tell you point blank.
+Let me just tell you point blank, they are getting their butts kicked.

 And it doesn't take brilliance like mine to see it.